About the Greater Leesburg CRA

 The GLCRA is a seven (7) member board consisting of the five (5) sitting members of the City Commission and two (2) citizen members appointed by the City Commission for four (4) year terms.
 Members of the Agency must reside within the corporate limits of the City of Leesburg.
 The area of responsibility for this Agency includes the historic business district along Main Street, and the area East of Canal Street known as the Pine Street Area.Financial Information

-- View financial information (revenue, budget, and general financial information) pertaining to the U.S. Highway GLCRA.
+- View financial information (revenue, budget, and general financial information) pertaining to the GLCRA.

-- View CRA budget summary for fiscal year 2017-18 for all three of the City of Leesburg's CRA's
+- View CRA TENTATIVE budget summary for the fiscal year 2021-22 for all three of the City of Leesburg's CRA's